harryfyjiswalker/GEOL0069_Week4/README.md

 #### 2.3.1 K-means
 K-Means partitions the feature space into *k* clusters by iteratively assigning each point to its nearest centroid and recomputing centroids until convergence [6].

 **Why K-Means?** It requires no prior knowledge of cluster shape and scales efficiently to large datasets, making it a natural baseline.
-Its main limitation here is the assumption of **spherical, equal-variance clusters**, which the feature-space scatter (Figure 1) shows to be a poor fit — the lead cluster is more compact than the sea-ice cluster.
+Its main limitation here is the assumption of **spherical, equal-variance clusters**

 ```python
 from sklearn.cluster import KMeans